Superhero fiction: Prototypes

 The first Phantom Sunday strip (May 28, 1939).
 Art by Ray Moore.

 The mythologies of many ancient civilizations feature pantheons of gods and goddesses with superhuman powers, as well as heroes such as Hanuman, Gilgamesh, Odysseus, and David, and demigods like Heracles, and Perseus.
 Real life inspirations behind costumed superheroes can be traced back to the "masked vigilantes" of the American Old West such as the San Diego Vigilantes and the Bald Knobbers who fought and killed outlaws while wearing masks.
 The character of Spring Heeled Jack, who first emerged as an urban legend of the early 19th century, was re-conceived as a masked and costumed adventurer during the 1890s.

 The hero's journey is a well-known archetypal story type in which the protagonist undertakes a quest to achieve both material advantage and psychological and ethical maturity, and is generally considered to function as a metaphor and guide for children transitioning to adulthood or from egoism to altruism as the core concept of the self.
 Antecedents of the superhero archetype include such folkloric heroes as Robin Hood, who adventured in distinctive clothing, and King Arthur, who possessed a supernatural weapon, Penny dreadfuls, shilling shockers, dime novels, radio programs, and other popular fiction of the late 19th and early 20th centuries featured mysterious, swashbuckling heroes with distinct costumes, unusual abilities and altruistic missions.
 The 1903 play The Scarlet Pimpernel and its spinoffs further popularized the idea of a masked avenger and the superhero trope of a secret identity; such characters as the Green Hornet and the Scarecrow of Romney Marsh, would follow.
-Likewise, the science-fiction heroes John Carter of Mars, Buck Rogers, Flash Gordon and Lensman, with their futuristic weapons and gadgets; Tarzan, with his high degree of athleticism and strength, and his ability to communicate with animals; Robert E. Howard's Conan the Barbarian, the biologically modified Hugo Danner of the novel Gladiator, and Aarn Munro of The Mightiest Machine, who gained superhuman abilities from Jupiter’s intense gravity, were heroes with unusual abilities who fought sometimes larger-than-life foes.
+Likewise, the science-fiction heroes L'Oiselle, John Carter of Mars, Buck Rogers, Flash Gordon and Lensman, with their futuristic weapons and gadgets; Tarzan, with his high degree of athleticism and strength, and his ability to communicate with animals; Robert E. Howard's Conan the Barbarian, the biologically modified Hugo Danner of the novel Gladiator, and Aarn Munro of The Mightiest Machine, who gained superhuman abilities from Jupiter's intense gravity, were heroes with unusual abilities who fought sometimes larger-than-life foes.
 The word "superhero" itself dates to at least 1917.

 Pecos Bill, created by Tex O'Reilly in 1923, also embodied proto-superheroic qualities.
 Raised by coyotes after being lost as a child, Bill grew into a larger-than-life cowboy capable of taming tornadoes, riding wild beasts, and performing impossible feats across the frontier.

 The most direct antecedents are pulp magazine film serials crime fighters.